Chicken Teriyaki Stir Fry Bowls (Whole30)

 Asian Paleo and Whole30 is something that I crave on a weekly basis.
 My goal is always trying to build recipes that are both healthy, yet flavorful.
-This Chicken Teriyaki Stir Fry Bowls is 5 stars and way better than takeout and is Whole30, Keto and Paleo compliant.
+This Chicken Teriyaki Stir Fry Bowls is 5 stars and way better than takeout and is Whole30 and Paleo compliant and can be tailored to Keto.
 It doesn’t get much better than that!

 The teriyaki sauce that I use in this recipe is pretty darn perfect.
 Sometimes when cooking Keto, Paleo and Whole30, it can be hard to get a teriyaki sauce that is a sticky consistency.
 Not only is this sauce super sticky, but it also has zero sugar.
 That’s right, there is nothing sweet added!

 Ingredients needed for this Chicken Teriyaki Stir Fry:

 - Shredded carrots (remove for keto)

 - Yellow onion (sliced)

 - Green onions